Christian Kirk Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- In six matchups with the Seahawks, Kirk has had a TD catch once (including multiple scores in that game).

-- The 282.9 passing yards the Seahawks yield per game makes them the NFL's 31st-ranked pass defense this season.
+- The Seahawks have the NFL's 31st-ranked pass defense this season, yielding 282.9 yards per game through the air.

-- The Seahawks have allowed 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- The Seahawks have given up 23 touchdowns through the air (1.4 per game).
+They are 10th in the NFL in that category.

 Recent Performances